What is salary sacrifice?

 - Although you might pay less tax because your taxable income is lower, your after-tax income for that year will also be lower – because you’ve directed a big chunk into your super, which you’ll only be able to access in future.

 - You need to weigh up your personal income tax rate against the super tax rate of 15% - if you’re a low income earner, you may not save that much tax so it may be better to just contribute to your super with an after-tax contribution.
-You may also benefit from the low-income super tax offset, which you can read more about on our website
+You may also benefit from the low-income super tax offset.

 - Make sure you monitor your overall contributions to super so that you can ensure you stay within the concessional cap.
 This cap is for both compulsory super contributions, and voluntary contributions, including salary sacrifice.